 |Looking down the crux pitch of Carnmore Corner (E2 5b).
 (Photo credit Rafe).|

 On our last day, we climbed the mind blowing Dragon (E1 5b) which meant we'd now climbed the majority of notable routes at Carnmore graded between HVS and E1.
 It was then that Rafe then upped the anti by suggesting we take on Carnmore Corner (E2 5b).
 Having abbed down the line a few times over the previous days (free hanging in front of it as the cliff is so steep here!) we both knew it was going to be tough.
 Since it was his idea I gladly handed him the sharp end of the rope for this one.
-Steep and juggy but pumpy and almost restless, none the less Rafe cruised up placing almost the entire rack!
-The main pitch was a real challenge and a total testament to the brass and brute strength first ascensionist in 1968(!).
+As expected the wall was steep, juggy, pumpy and restless.
+None the less Rafe cruised up the pitch, placing almost the entire rack!
+Perhaps it was just the afternoon heat or the fact we'd been on the go for 4 days, but the route felt a real challenge and is a total testament to the brass and brute strength of the first ascensionist in 1968(!).

 With the route ticked and our time at the crag drawing to a close, we walked back to the barn one last time watching the sun set behind the Western Isles.
 The next day we shouldered our (slightly lighter) bags and headed back for Poolewe.